nicktorn89/Workout-Finances-Back-end/README.md

  ## Description

  This is a Back-end for Workout Finances app.
-Back-end should give SSR and store data about how much money should coach get from workouts.
+Back-end should give store data about how much money should coach get from workouts.